dijasila/GPAW/doc/devel/overview.rst

       - 4
       - [`n`, `m_x`, `m_y`, `m_z`]

-Notice that ``nspins=1`` for noncolinear calculations and the wave functions have ``ncomp=2`` components and we have twice as many bands as in a colinear calculation.
+Notice that ``nspins=1`` for non-collinear calculations and the wave functions have ``ncomp=2`` components and we have twice as many bands as in a collinear calculation.